Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Sounds

 With sounds, you can make your Furniture play custom sound effects when you click on it!
 Since they are quite complicated, they have their own [Sounds documentation](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Sounds.md).

+### Seats (directional)

+Seats are what allow the Farmer to sit on your Furniture (duh), since they are quite complicated, they have their own [Seats documentation](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Seats.md).

+### Slots (directional)

+Slots are where you can place items or other Furniture on a table-like Furniture.
+Since they are quite complicated, they have their own [Slots documentation](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Slots.md).

 ### Particles (directional)